nikhilmadhu/otd/README.md

 ![cm](images/individual_feature_values_ensemble.png)

 ### Deployment
-The best model is extracted for deployment using the joblib libraries and converted to an API using FastAPI (details provides in the workbook)
+The top-performing model is selected for deployment.
+It's packaged using joblib and exposed as an API using the FastAPI framework (see the workbook for implementation details).
+To streamline the deployment process, MLflow is recommended for building a robust pipeline.

 ### Next Steps
-Continue to fine tune the model and approach it from the perspective of Regression to predict scheduled shipping times that would reduce OTD misses
+#### Ongoing Monitoring and Refinement
+As new data becomes available, it's crucial to continuously fine-tune the model to maintain its accuracy and ensure it remains free from bias.
+Regular evaluations and adjustments should be incorporated into the model's lifecycle.

+#### Future Enhancement: Predictive Shipping Time
+To further reduce On-Time Delivery (OTD) misses, consider developing a regression model that predicts optimal scheduled shipping times.
+This proactive approach could provide more accurate delivery estimates and help prevent delays before they occur.